ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

 Let's also create a concrete implementation of `IResponseFinalizer` called `PingFinalizer`.
 It's `Finalize(request)` method takes as an argument the original request as it has to implement the interface, but simply returns `Unit.Value`.

-*Note that this finalizer isn't required as the response is void.
+*Note: This finalizer isn't required as the response is void.
 The pass-through finalizer could handle it, but we might want to do more than just return void, we could log the canceled action, call a webservice etc.*
 ```csharp
 public class PingFinalizer : IResponseFinalizer<Ping>
 {